 38° 43′ 40″ N; 27° 12′ 48″ W

 Terceira is a volcanic island in the Azores archipelago, in the middle of the North Atlantic Ocean.
 It is one of the larger islands of the archipelago, with a population of 53,311 inhabitants in an area of approximately 396.75 square kilometres (153.19 square miles).
 It is the location of the Azores' oldest city, Angra do HeroΓsmo, the historical capital of the archipelago and UNESCO World Heritage Site.
+The island has two main sea ports, one at Angra do HeroΓsmo and the other at Praia da VitΓ³ria, and a commercial airport.

 Within the municipal framework, communities are subdivided into local civil parishes (19 in Angra do Heroismo and 11 in Praia da VitΓ³ria), and managed by the executive (that includes a President and cabinet) and the civil committee (with its chairperson and assembly) of the Junta Freguesia.

-Angra do Heroísmo, the historical capital of the Azores (Açores), is the oldest city in the archipelago, dating back to 1534.
+Angra do HeroΓsmo, the historical capital of the Azores (AΓ§ores), is the oldest city in the archipelago, dating back to 1534.
 Owing to the importance of the historical center in the "maritime explorations of the 15th and 16th centuries", UNESCO declared the historical center as a World Heritage Site.
 This was, in part, due to the fact that, as a link between the New World and Europe, Vasco de Gama, in 1499, and Pedro de Alvarado, in 1536, set up Angra as an obligatory port-of-call for the fleets of equatorial Africa and of the East and West Indies.
 The classification by UNESCO was based on criteria 4 and 5 that governed the inclusion based on universal historical significance (based on its place in the exploration).

 PICO ISLAND